toseefkhilji/SimpleCam/README.md

 #Adding SimpleCam to Your Project

 ###1.
-Add SimpleCamSDK to Xcode
+Add SimpleCam Folder to Xcode

-- Unzip SimpleCamSDK
+- Unzip SimpleCam
-- Drag SimpleCamSDK into your Xcode project
+- Drag SimpleCam Folder into your Xcode project
 - Make sure "Copy items into destination group's folder (if needed)" is selected

 ###2.
 Your ViewController.h File